-This table shows how the use of non-standard pricing can allow us to be consistent with the pricing principles.
-We have compared consistency with the principles without non-standard pricing and then with non-standard pricing.
+This table shows how the use of non-standard pricing can allow us to better comply with the principles.
+We have compared compliance with the principles without non-standard pricing and then with non-standard pricing.

 Pricing principle Extent of compliance without non-standard pricing Extent of compliance with non-standard pricing Prices are to signal the economic costs of service provision, by a) being subsidy free, that is, equal to or greater than incremental costs and less than or equal to standalone costs, except where subsidies arise from compliance with legislation and/or other regulation; b) having regard, to the extent practicable, to the level of available service capacity; and c) signaling to the extent practicable, the effect of additional usage Prices are subsidy-free There are no capacity constraints currently on the network to be reflected in current pricing.
 Price structure is set to generally encourage use of spare capacity.
 Prices remain subsidy-free Compliance is enhanced because non-standard pricing ensures that consumers that would otherwise disconnect from the gas transmission system will remain connected and use available capacity that would otherwise be unutilised.
 These consumers will continue to pay some portion of the shared costs of the gas transmission system at least equal to or above incremental costs - providing a benefit to all connected parties 2) Where prices based on 'efficient' incremental costs would under recover allowed revenues, the shortfall is made up by prices being set in a manner that has regard to consumers' demand responsiveness, to the extent practicable.
 If a consumer disconnects because standard prices exceeded their "reservation cost" then those prices did not reflect the demand-responsiveness of that consumer.
-Compliance is enhanced because the demand- responsiveness of a price-sensitive consumer has been taken into account by the nonstandard pricing.
+Compliance is enhanced because the demand-responsiveness of a price-sensitive consumer has been taken into account by the nonstandard pricing.
 3) Provided that prices satisfy (1) above, prices are responsive to the requirements and circumstances of consumers in order to: a) discourage uneconomic bypass; and b) allow negotiation to better reflect the economic value of services and enable consumers to make price/quality trade-offs or nonstandard arrangements for services.
 All prices are subsidy-free so meet (1) above.
 Prices have been explicitly set to account for the cost of alternative sources of energy for the average consumer in a category, but do not account for the specific circumstances of all consumers.
 Prices continue to be subsidy-free so meet (1) above.
 Compliance is enhanced because non-standard pricing allows differential prices to be set for the specific consumers where bypass is viable or would otherwise be uneconomic.
 Compliance is enhanced because non-standard pricing allows prices for gas transmission services to be customised to reflect the economic value of gas transmission services to specific consumers.
 This allows the consumer to make quality/price trade-offs.
-4) Development of prices is transparent, promotes price stability and certainty for consumers, and changes to prices have regard to the effect on consumers Compliance is enhanced because allowance can be made for the effect on consumers whose circumstances make them particularly sensitive to prices.
+4) Development of prices is transparent, promotes price stability and certainty for consumers, and changes to prices have regard to the effect on consumers We believe development of our prices is transparent and the TPM promotes price stability and certainty for our consumers in the short to medium term.
+Compliance is enhanced because allowance can be made for the effect on consumers whose circumstances make them particularly sensitive to prices.